mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 --- abstract

-The document specifies Diet-ESP, an ESP Header Compression Profile (EHCP) that compresses IPsec/ESP communications using Static Context Header Compression (SCHC).
+This document specifies Diet-ESP, a compression mechanisms for control information in IPsec/ESP communications.
+The compression is expressed through the Static Context Header Compression architecture.